Cavalier King Charles Spaniel / Cocker Spaniel Hybrid Dogs

 International Designer Canine Registry® = Cockalier Spaniel

-"Pebbles the Cockalier at 1½ years old (Cavalier King Charles Spaniel / Cocker Spaniel hybrid)—her passion is to chase the neighborhood squirrels.
+"Pebbles the Cockalier at 1½ years old (Cavalier King Charles Spaniel / Cocker Spaniel mix breed dog)—her passion is to chase the neighborhood squirrels.
 She enjoys going to the dog parks and dog lakes.
 Pebbles loves to give kisses and will sometimes grab her leash and "walk" herself.
 She truly is great to have around the house."

 Tanner the 7½-month-old Cockalier—"His mother is a fawn colored Cocker Spaniel and his father is a tri-colored Cavalier King Charles Spaniel.
 Tanner's parents are on the smaller side, so I don't think he will get real big.
 He has both Cocker and Cavalier attributes.
 Although the dog can come out looking more or less like either of the breeds it is being mixed with, Tanner seems to be a happy medium!"